 Environmental and Natural Resource Economics

 I don’t think we can properly address problems concerning the environment without economics.
-Economics is a discipline focused on smartly allocating scarce resources, and this applies to natural resources, too.
 Understanding the economic principles behind resource use—i.e. the incentives that motivate individual behavior—provides a framework for evaluating trade-offs between competing values and identifying policy solutions that improve societal welfare.

-Here’s the syllabus and course outline for a general-interest environmental economics course at Connecticut College that focuses on applying the principles of economics to environmental policy.
+Here’s the syllabus and course outline for a general-interest environmental economics course at the University of Nevada, Reno that focuses on applying the principles of economics to environmental policy.
 This is a reading, writing, and speaking-intensive course that emphasizes being able to convey economic intuition to policymakers.

-My upper-division natural resource economics course focuses on acquiring skills in mathematical modeling and computational methods in order to make a quantitative contribution to the environmental policy discussion.
+I previously taught an upper-division natural resource economics course at Colgate University and Connecticut College.
+It focused on acquiring skills in mathematical modeling and computational methods in order to make a quantitative contribution to the environmental policy discussion.
 Here’s the syllabus and course outline.
-I am currently developing an open-access textbook for this course, which will eventually be hosted here.
+I developed a first draft of an open-access textbook for that course, which will eventually be hosted here if I begin teaching this class again.

 Selected student comments

-“Your enthusiasm and effort did not go unnoticed, your energy bled into the class.
-I have never been in a classroom where everyone was fully engaged like we were for your class.
+“[Pierce’s] enthusiasm and effort did not go unnoticed, his energy bled into the class.
+I have never been in a classroom where everyone was fully engaged like we were for his class.
 Usually, you have some people that don’t care, screw around, or simply don’t try.
 I felt like I was challenged to compete, to do better at all times.
-I feel like you went toe to toe all 12 rounds, no knockout.
-You never seemed burnt out or frustrated or overwhelmed.
-You have my highest ratings.”
+I feel like he went toe to toe all 12 rounds, no knockout.”

-“You truly cared for this class; you answered emails at almost any times of the day, were willing to set up office hours/review times and always opened the floor for discussion.
-You made what is the hardest class in the major easy to understand and albeit, a little enjoyable.
-Seldom have I taken a class where I felt like the instructor cared, but you really did.
-I also felt like I learned a lot from this class, normally I just take notes and try to pass the tests, but I felt compelled to learn the material because you were so passionate in teaching it and getting us to understand the concepts.
-I don’t know if you plan on being a professor, but if you do become one students will be lucky to have you.”
+“He truly cared for this class.
+[Pierce] made what is the hardest class in the major easy to understand and albeit, a little enjoyable.
+Seldom have I taken a class where I felt like the instructor cared, but he really did.
+I also felt like I learned a lot from this class, normally I just take notes and try to pass the tests, but I felt compelled to learn the material because he was so passionate in teaching it and getting us to understand the concepts.
+His future students will be lucky to have him.”

 “I was afraid to take econometrics, this was my last class before I graduated.
 And it was the class that made me feel like an economist.”